 "Membership Card" Product Page

-This is a general product description of the "COSMAC 1802 Membership Card" with links to other pages for details.Read the "Membership Card" Home page for more information and to order.
-Last updated July 11 2012.
+Last updated Nov 25 2019.
+This is an EARLY general product description of the "COSMAC 1802 Membership Card", from its first few years of production.Read the "Membership Card" Home page for current information and to order.
 Edited by Herb Johnson, (c) Herb Johnson, except for content written by Lee Hart and others.
 Photos are of the Rev A version, minor changes from current versions.

 [rev A] [rev A] The 1802 "Membership Card" set of RCA 1802 CPU card and front panel.
 A classic minimalist design, programmed at the binary level; with an ultra-low power CMOS CPU from the Space Age.
 A handful of logic is all that's needed.
 With a CMOS RAM or EPROM, the CPU board can run on milliamps at 5 volts.
 The Membership Card Kit is two cards which form a compact stack and fit inside an Altoids can!
 A third card is optional as an attractive front cover.